ogbigboss/the-unfulfilled-and-the-unaware/README.md

 Adria had always known Ryleigh was the weakest - she was the prettiest, prettier than Adria at least.
 That's why she made a plan to keep Ryleigh from talking from the very beginning.

-"Ry - do you want to lose your kids like Rita?
+"Ry - do you want to lose your kids like the Man's sibling?
 Remember that evening in Vegas?
 All I have to do is tell your wi-"

 "No, no, nevermind.
 You're right.
 Nevermind!"